analoghifi/Thel-AccuSound-100/hardware/4.) final version 2003-2015/4.2) version 2006-2011/KiCad/original/readme.md

 The dielectric material is important here: Do NOT use ceramic capacitors with a dielectric other than C0G (NP0) !

 The footprint on my PCB is prepared for both pitches:
-the odd 5.9mm for the Micas as well as the 5mm or 7.5mm for alternative capacitors
+the odd 5.9mm for the Micas as well as 3.5mm / 5.0mm or 7.5mm for alternative capacitors

 ----